 Low-frequency (1/f) noise was discovered in 1925 and is observed in a remarkable number of diverse cosmological, biological, economic, and electronic systems.
 It has also been found in music and speech, dynamics of sandpiles and avalanches, automotive and computer-network traffic flow, and statistics of earthquakes, floods, and other natural phenomena.
-A remarkable diversity of theories of 1/f noise has been developed, ranging from the demonstrably false (but popular) to the correct and useful.
-After decades of controversy, the noise of many technologically-relevant microelectronic devices can now understood at the atomic level via experimental and computational methods.
+The underlying dynamics of most of these systems are not well understood.
+The noise of many technologically-relevant microelectronic devices is now understood at the atomic level via experimental and computational methods.
 Examples will be presented for 1/f noise in Si MOS transistors, AlGaN/GaN HEMTs, and MOSFETs based on 2D materials.
-Prospects for generalizing ideas that work in electronics to other systems will be discussed.
+Prospects for generalizing ideas that work in electronics to other systems will be illustrated.

 Moore’s Law and Radiation Effects on Microelectronics

 50 years ago Gordon Moore postulated that the number of components in an integrated circuit would double every 1-2 years.
 This trend still holds, making it one of the longest, sustained geometric progressions in the history of the industrialized world, enabling revolutions in computing and in virtually every aspect of technology that is enabled or enhanced by computing.
 Transistor dimensions have decreased from tens of microns ~ 10 nanometers over this time period.
 In this presentation, we will examine the effects of Moore’s Law size and voltage scaling of transistors and integrated circuits on the vulnerability of microelectronics to ionizing radiation effects in near-Earth space and terrestrial applications.
 We will also discuss limitations that these vulnerabilities place on future highly-scaled integrated circuit technologies.